Jay Scheib: Recent works

-Scheib's opera and music theatrical works include Jim Steinman's Bat Out of Hell.
+Scheib's opera and music theatrical works include Richard Wagner's "Parsifal" at the Bayreuther Festspiele 2023-2026, and the virtual reality experience "Sie Siegfried" also with the Bayreuther Festspiele.
+Jim Steinman's Bat Out of Hell.
 Bat Out of Hell began previews at the London Coliseum on June 5, 2017, ahead of an official opening on June 20 and ran until August 22, 2017.
 Bat Out of Hell made its North American premiere at the Ed Mirvish Theatre on October 14, 2017, and ran through January 7, 2018.
 On its final performance, the cast announced a return to London at the Dominion Theatre in 2018 for an open-ended West End run.
 Scheib also recently directed Persona, after the film by Ingmar Bergman composed by Keeril Makan with libretto and direction by Jay Scheib.
 Other productions include Addicted to Bad Ideas, the post-punk "lieder abend" about the life and times of Peter Lorre with The World/Inferno Friendship Society.
 The production premiered at the Philadelphia Festival of Live Arts and went on to tour numerous venues and festivals including the Luminato Festival in Toronto, The Urban Festival, Helsinki, Spoleto Festival, USA, Under the Radar Festival / New York Public Theater, Peak Performances, and the Noorderzon Performing Arts Festival in Groningen, Netherlands.
 He also directed Evan Ziporyn's Live Cinema opera A House in Bali at Cal Performances, Berkeley CA, Cutler Majestic Theater, Boston and the Brooklyn Academy of Music, Brooklyn, New York in fall 2010 featuring contemporary music ensemble Bang on a Can and Gamelan Salukat led by Dewa Ketut Alit.
 Scheib has also staged the world premiere of Irena Popovich's Mozart Luster Lustik at the Sava Center in Belgrade, carried out the libretto direction and media design for The Making of Americans at the Walker Art Center based on the novel by Gertrude Stein and staged the five part Novaflot opera saga Kommander Kobayashi composed by Moritz Eggert, Aleksandra Gryka, Ricardas Kabelis, Juha Koskinen and Helmut Oehring, and conducted by Jonathan Kaell at the Saarland State Theatre in Saarbrücken.